Holmus/CapStat/Documents/test_procedure.md

 4. Login with the first user again, using the same password in lower case only.
 	* OUTCOME: **FAIL**
 		1. Enter credentials
-			* Username:         andand
+			* Username:         AndAnd
-			* Password:         AndAnd1234
+			* Password:         andand1234
 		2. Click on the login button
+		3. Click logout

 5. Login with a non existing user.
 	* OUTCOME: **FAIL**